 1031 exchanges are among the most closely scrutinized tax issues for auditors – they are widely used and frequently misused, with many investors running afoul of the rules.
-In this blog post, we will outline the main reasons for most 1031 audits, and what to look out for under the new tax law.

 The most obvious red flag for an audit in connection with a like-kind exchange under 26 U.S. Code § 1031 is the failure to meet one or more of the rule’s technical requirements.
 For example, the property exchanged must be of like kind, the property must be used in a trade or business or for investment, the time limitations for identification of a replacement property and exchange must be adhered to, the replacement property must be of equal or higher value than the relinquished property, and any “boot” must be reported.

-Problems with qualified intermediaries
+Problems with Qualified Intermediaries

 A qualified intermediary is defined under Treas.
 Reg. §1.1031(k)-1(g)(4) as a person who is not the taxpayer or a disqualified person, who enters into a written agreement (the “exchange agreement”) with the taxpayer and: